MeasureTransport/MParT/joss/paper.md

 where $f(\mathbf{x}_{1:d}; \mathbf{w})$ is a general (non-monotone) function parameterized by coefficients $\mathbf{w}$ and $g:\mathbb{R}\rightarrow\mathbb{R}^+$ is any positive-valued function.
 Typically $f$ takes the form of a multivariate polynomial expansion.
 The efficient implementation \autoref{eq:rectified} is non-trivial as it requires the coordination of numerical quadrature, polynomial evaluations, and gradient computations with respect to both the input $\mathbf{x}$ and the parameters $\mathbf{w}$.   `MParT` aims to provide a performance portable shared-memory implementation of parameterizations built on \autoref{eq:rectified}.  `MParT` uses Kokkos [@edwards2014kokkos] to leverage multithreading on either CPUs or GPUs with a common code base.

 `MParT` provides an efficient low-level library that can then be used to accelerate higher level packages like TransportMaps, ATM, and MUQ that cannot currently leverage GPU resources.
-Bindings to Python, Julia, and Matlab are also provided to enable a wide variety of users to leverage the fast c++ core from the language of their choice.
+Bindings to Python, Julia, and Matlab are also provided to enable a wide variety of users to leverage the fast C++ core from the language of their choice.

 # Performance and Scalability